The Women’s Freedom Center began as a grassroots response by local women to local problems and needs.

 During the first three years, the Women’s Crisis Center sheltered more than 600 women and children and responded to more than 2,000 calls.

-In 1981, The Center shut down temporarily because the Federal government cut funding.
-The all-women Board of Directors remained committed to the work of The Center.
-They wrote grant proposals and letters asking for donations and they negotiated with the Town of Brattleboro to obtain funds to renovate a house to be used as a shelter.
+In 1981, The Center temporarily shut down because the Federal government cut funding.
+The all-women Board of Directors remained committed to the center’s work.
+They wrote grant proposals and letters asking for donations and negotiated with the Town of Brattleboro to obtain funds to renovate a house to be used as a shelter.

 In 1997, the WCC Board, with the support of some of the organization’s foremothers, community businesses, and anonymous contributors, undertook a capital campaign.
 This very successful venture raised enough money to purchase and renovate additional shelter space and to help pay its operational expenses for three years.